Azure-Samples/AnomalyDetector/scenarios/univariate-live-demo/README.md

 ## Step 1 - Setup

-We recommend installing [VS Code](https://code.visualstudio.com/) locally to be able to run this demo if you are using Azure Machine Learning (AML) compute.
-If you are not, the demo should still work in most Ubuntu-based environments.
-However, you might run into issues running this demo using JupyterLab or Windows Subsystem for Linux (WSL).
+We recommend installing [VS Code](https://code.visualstudio.com/) locally to be able to run this demo if you are using Azure Machine Learning (AML) compute or any other remote machine.
+If you are not using AML, just skip ahead to Step 2.
+The demo should still work in any Ubuntu-based environment.

 With VS Code installed, navigate to your AML resource in the Azure portal, and click on `Launch Studio`.
 On the left, click on the `Compute` tab.
 Finally, under the `Applications` column, click the `VS Code` link corresponding to the compute instance that you would like to use.
 When asked by VS Code to `Allow an extension to open this URI?` click `Open`.